BASIS OF PREPARATION: Social Media Analytics

 The foundation of the Social Media Analytics section of the footballbenchmark.com portal is an analysis of the publicly available social media data of the selected football clubs, football players and a selection of other sporting entities.

-The data displayed in the tool is sourced from Hookit, the social media analytics provider of Football Benchmark.
-Ultimately, the data comes from the public APIs (“Application Programming Interface”) of Facebook, Twitter, Instagram and YouTube.
-These are the four platforms that are currently featured in the tool.
+The data displayed in the tool is sourced from KORE (formerly Hookit), the social media analytics provider of Football Benchmark.
+Ultimately, the data comes from the public APIs (“Application Programming Interface”) of Facebook, Twitter, Instagram, Weibo, TikTok and YouTube.
+These are the six platforms that are currently featured in the tool.
 The database is refreshed on a daily basis.

 In the case of Facebook, this metric refers to Page Likes, the total number of users that “like” the Facebook page of the entity, regardless of whether they also follow updates from the page or not.

-For Twitter and Instagram, this metric refers to the total number of followers of a club or a player on each specific media channel.
+For Twitter, Instagram, Weibo and TikTok this metric refers to the total number of followers of a club or a player on each specific media channel.

 On Youtube, the users following a club’s channel are referred to as “subscribers” instead of “followers”.